-Students not achieving benchmark of 75% or higher at any point during the term will be subject to student advisement and student remedial development plan.
+Students not achieving benchmark of 75% or higher (80% for science classes) at any point during the term will be subject to student advisement and student remedial development plan.
 The student, instructor(s), and Program Director or designee collaborate and develop a student development/remedial plan of action.
 Any student not achieving benchmark of 75% or higher at the end of the semester will be terminated from the program.